 Similarly, there are framed, overline, double line, background, and text animation.
 Each one of them offers their own set of animations and you can check them out yourself to learn what you get with them.

 Pointer section: select the type of pointer from the dropdown menu.

 Submenu indicator section: the Elementor widget is packed with many submenu styling options.
 Where you can not only control the color, style, and also the background of the menu.

 Padding and menu spacing: padding can be adjusted quickly.
-You can change the horizontal padding for menu and submenu, vertical padding, in-between space also the right, left, and centred alignment.
+You can change the horizontal padding for menu and submenu, vertical padding, in-between space also the right, left, and centered alignment.

 Elementor approaches menu spacing and padding extremely well.
-They worked hard behind the doors to ensure that they can bring the tools to the developer so that they can easily create the design that they are thinking.
+They worked hard behind the doors to ensure that they can bring the tools to the developer so that they can easily create the design that they are thinking about.

 The menu spacing offers a lot of options including:

 - Horizontal and vertical padding for menu and submenu elements

 - Center, left, right, and justified alignment.

 Colour background and Typography: you can get your tailored-branded look with the help of the desired color scheme and background color.
 Also, you can choose the transparent or semi-transparent menu options as well.